 - Store unused dough, wrapped in plastic wrap, in the fridge (for a couple days) or freezer (for a couple months).
 You can also store the unused cooked flatbread in the fridge or freezer for the same durations.

 - Heat your oven or better yet, a toaster oven to 400 degrees.
 Cut the tops off the heads of garlic and place them in the middle of a piece of tin foil.
 Drizzle with some oil and sprinkle with salt.
 Wrap them up in the foil and bake for 45 mins.
 Remove from the oven and let them cool.
 Then squeeze the garlic out of the head and set aside.

 - Heat a large skillet on medium-low heat.
 Add a splash of olive oil and then add the spinach.
 Cook until just wilted.
 Remove from the pan and set aside to cool.

 - Add the onions to the same pan and saute till they start to get translucent.
 Remove from the pan and set aside to cool.

 - Heat your oven to 350 degrees.

-- Take one of the cooked flatbreads and spread a bit of cream cheese over the top.
-Next sprinkle a good amount of the spinach topping over the bread.
-Finally, throw some cooked chicken on top and place on a baking tray.
+- Take one of the flatbreads and spread a 1/2 cup tzatziki over the top.
+Next spread half the spinach over the bread followed by half the onion.
+Add half the cooked chicken pieces on top and sprinkle with the roasted garlic and then the feta.